-IT department should not be in charge of a company website
+Why IT should not be in charge of a company website

 It used to be a common practice that the IT department was responsible for a company website.
-This was fine in the old days of HTML websites when the main function of a website was to state the company name and address.
-But times have changed and websites have a clear purpose: To promote and sell company products and services.
+That was okay in the old days of brochure-ware websites when the primary function of a site was to state the company name and address.
+However, times have changed, and websites have a clear purpose: To promote and sell company products and services.
 When was the last time your IT manager came up with an online marketing plan?
 Or a strategic business development idea?

 The role of an IT department is to ensure your IT network is up-to-date, secure and functional.
-If your website is managed by the IT department you are at risk of having great functionality but no message.
+If the IT department manages your website, you are at risk of having great functionality but no message.

 Appoint a Web Ambassador

-The reason you don’t want your website reside with a single department - Marketing, Sales, or IT - is that you would be running into a risk that your web presence will be managed from a silo with a primary focus on one deparment's goals.
-Communication between departments, especially in large organizations, is not always ideal.
-If it resides with Marketing, it may be very marketing-oriented but not sell.
-And if it resides with Sales, it may be a sales pitch with little marketing strategy.
+The reason you don’t want your website to reside with a single department - Marketing, Sales, or IT - is that you would be running into a risk that it will centre around needs of a single department.
+Unfortunately, communication among various departments is not always ideal.
+If your website resides with Marketing, it may be marketing-oriented but may not support the sales needs.
+And, if it resides with Sales, it may turn into a sales pitch that may jeopardise your marketing efforts.